keras-team/keras-hub/API_DESIGN.md

 collaboration with core TensorFlow or TensorFlow Text.
 KerasNLP is a python-only library.

-## Use tf.data for text preprocessing and augmentation
+## Support tf.data for text preprocessing and augmentation

-In general, our preprocessing tools should be runnable inside a [tf.data](https://www.tensorflow.org/guide/data) pipeline, and any augmentation to training data should be dynamic--runnable on the fly during training rather than precomputed.
+In general, our preprocessing tools should be runnable inside a [tf.data](https://www.tensorflow.org/guide/data) pipeline, and any augmentation to training data should be dynamic (runnable on the fly during training rather than precomputed).

 We should design our preprocessing workflows with tf.data in mind, and support both batched and unbatched data as input to preprocessing layers.